Rishav-Agarwal/Arcade-Game/README.md

 Arcade-Game
 ===============================

-[Memory game](https://rishav-agarwal.github.io/Arcade-Game/) made as a part of Front end web developer Google-Udacity scholarship program.
+[Arcade game](https://rishav-agarwal.github.io/Arcade-Game/) made as a part of Front end web developer Google-Udacity scholarship program.

 How to use?
 -------------------------------